-After cruising together 10 years and counting, we can reminiscence about our first trips and all the silly mistakes we made.
+After cruising together 13 years and counting, we can reminiscence about our first trips and all the silly mistakes we made.
 From planning to packing blunders, perhaps the biggest thing we had neglected for some time was travel insurance.
 Now, whenever we go on any trip, we make sure that our coverage is up-to-date.
 Wait, you don’t purchase travel insurance?
-Then you should have a look at our top 6 reasons to get travel insurance for a cruise.
+Then you need to read our top 6 reasons to get travel insurance for a cruise.

 Top 6 Reasons to Get Travel Insurance for a Cruise